US Orders Only: $9.95 Flat Rate

 Wood Dry-rot

 Take a look at some old wooden buildings near you.
-Notice that some of the lower boards are broken away or have a rough surface.
-On a real building this would be caused possibly by dry rot.
-Dry-rot is typically located along the ground or near areas where water may collect at times such as near a faucet or under eves or by gutters.
+Notice that some lower boards are broken away or have a rough surface.
+This could be caused by dry rot in an actual building.
+Dry-rot is typically located along the ground or near areas where water may collect, such as near a faucet, under eves, or by gutters.
 To achieve this look, rough up the lower boards in spots by gently passing your modeling knife repeatedly along the boards parallel with the scribed lines.
-Do not over do this until you want to show a building that is in bad disrepair.
+Do not overdo this unless you want to show a building that is in bad disrepair.

 Broken Wood Boards